timeplus-io/docs/docs/public-beta-2.md

 (in year 2023)

+## 4/3

+**Streaming Database and SQL**

+* Added 2 new functions [arg_min](functions#arg_min) and [arg_max](functions#arg_max).
+With them, you can quickly locate the row with the minimal or maximum value for one column and get the value for the specific column.
+To access more rows or columns, please use [min_k](functions#min_k) and [max_k](functions#max_k).
+* (Experimental) In addition to the append-only data streams, now you can create streams with mutations and versions.
+Contact us if you want to try this feature.

+**Dashboards**

+  * Conditional formatting is supported in table visualizations.
+You can highlight the cell or entire row if the value meets a certain condition, such as speed > 80, or is_risky=true.
+The condition is evaluated in the browser, not via SQL.
+  * Also in table visualizations, if you set the "Update Mode" as "By Key", then you can turn on trend color.
+For example, when you show the live prices for a set of stocks, if the price for symbol1 increases, the number will be shown in green (configurable) color with an 🔼  icon.

+**Others**

+  * Updated the source creation UI.
+The tiles are now smaller so that we can add more data sources in next a few releases.
+"Confluent Cloud" source is moved to the top level.
+Kafka and Confluent Cloud wizards are redesigned to provide more intuitive configuration experience.
+  * Updated the navigation menu.
+A few features are put at top levels: External Streams, Materialized Views, User-Defined Functions.

 ## 3/18

 Try out our new demo workspace, [https://demo.timeplus.cloud](https://demo.timeplus.cloud/), with built-in FinTech and GitHub live data and real-time dashboards.
 Sign up and get read-only access to this demo server.